arkency/posts/posts/2015-03-06-you-get-feature-toggle-for-free-in-event-driven-systems.md

 publish: true
 author: Jakub Rozmiarek
 newsletter: arkency_form
-tags: [ 'events', 'eventstore', 'event-driven' ]
+tags: [ 'domain event', 'event store', 'event-driven' ]
 ---
 Event-driven programming has many advantages.
 One of my favourite ones is a fact that by design it provides feature toggle functionality.
 In one of projects we've been working on we introduced an event store.
 This allows us to publish and handle domain events.